Cork–Tipperary hurling rivalry

-The Cork-Tipperary rivalry is a hurling rivalry between Irish county teams Cork and Tipperary, who first played each other in 1888.
+The Cork-Tipperary rivalry is a hurling rivalry between Irish county teams Cork and Tipperary, who first played each other in 1741 in a field in the townland of Kildinan near Rathcormac in County Cork and in the Championship for the first time in 1888.
 It is considered to be one of the biggest rivalries in Gaelic games.
 Cork's home ground is Páirc Uí Chaoimh and Tipperary's home ground is Semple Stadium.

-While Cork have the highest number of Munster titles and Tipperary are ranked second on the roll of honour, they are also two of the most successful teams in the All-Ireland Senior Hurling Championship, having won 56 championship titles between them to date.
+While Cork have the highest number of Munster titles and Tipperary are ranked second on the roll of honour, they are also two of the most successful teams in the All-Ireland Senior Hurling Championship, having won 59 championship titles between them to date.

 Regarded as two of hurling's "big three", with Kilkenny making up the trio, a Munster final between Cork and Tipperary is regarded as a special occasion.
 It is the most common Munster final pairing.

 History

 1942: the first back door champions

 When Tipperary and Cork faced each other on 12 July 1942 there was a unique feature to the contest.
 It was the first time in championship hurling that the All Ireland Champions (Cork) met provincial champions (Tipperary) in the following year's championship.
 The explanation was that Tipperary had to withdraw from the 1941 Munster Championship, because of the foot and mouth epidemic.
 Cork won the All Ireland title in September but when the Munster final was subsequently played, Tipperary beat the Leesiders in Limerick on 26 October by 5-4 to 2-5.
 The All Ireland champions, captained by Jack Lynch, were easy winners on a 4-15 to 4-1 scoreline.